Meet the Team

-"I have worked for The Farmer Network for nearly 8 years as the Finance Officer.
+"I have worked for The Farmer Network for 10 years as the Finance Officer.
 My duties include all the financial aspects of the company and providing office support.
 I normally work 3 days per week from the office and occasionally from home.
 I live near Penrith with my husband and two daughters."

 Angela Chappelhow, Office Assistant

-"I’ve worked for the network since 2011 as an office admin assistant, helping with fuel orders, membership, invoicing and helping other members of staff with admin jobs.
+"I’ve worked for the network since 2011 as an office assistant, helping with fuel orders, membership, invoicing and helping other members of staff with admin jobs.
 I am also a coordinator for the North Cumbria Grassroots Dairy Club.

 Outside of work I enjoy working on the family dairy farm along with looking after my two young boys."

-Sally Cleasby, Admin Assistant
+Kelly Kitching, Admin Assistant

-Veronica Waller, Project Manager
+Veronica Waller, Senior Project Manager

 "I work as a Project Manager for the Farmer Network managing a range of projects including Grassroots Clubs, the CSS Facilitation Fund groups, a project engaging farmers about Natural Flood Management and the Storm Emma relief fund.
 I also help farmers with grant applications particularly to the Countryside Productivity Scheme and Leader programmes and write funding bids.
 I have worked for the Farmer Network for almost 10 years and previously worked for the Leader programme as a grants officer, for Voluntary Action Cumbria on projects including the marketing of native breed lamb and documenting hill farming systems and before that for the National Farmers’ Union as a Policy Adviser.
 I work part time as I have two children of school age and spend most of my time away from work running after them."